bbauska/W3Cx-3of5/README.md

 >
 >    restorePreferences();
 >
->    applyGUIvalues(); // Use the input fields\' values we just restored to set internal
+>    applyGUIvalues(); // Use the input fields' values we just restored to set internal
 >
 >                      // size, incX, color, lineWidth variables
 >